Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 With the trend toward nuclear families, there are often fewer people parents can easily turn to with questions about raising their children.
-In light of this, Seven & i Holdings offers various types of assistance related to childcare through its stores.
+In light of this, Seven & i Holdings offers various types of support related to childcare through its stores.

 |Number of Ito-Yokado Childcare Consultations (Users)|

-Seven-Eleven Japan held an outreach class at Suginami Dainana Elementary School in March 2017 as a part of the Yomiuri Education Network, which seeks to increase interactions between companies and schools.
+SEJ held an outreach class at Suginami Dainana Elementary School in March 2017 as a part of the Yomiuri Education Network, which seeks to increase interactions between companies and schools.

 Seven Bank supports the publication of “Bonolon, Warrior of the Forest,” a picture book that parents can read to their children to foster communication.
 The bank also distributes picture books free of charge and holds storytelling sessions.
 Storytelling sessions are also held at Denny’s restaurants, which are managed by Seven & i Food Systems.

 The Seven & i Group promotes dietary education activities for children to raise people who understand foods through various experiences and can practice sound and healthy dietary habits.

 For example, Seven & i Food Systems distributes a booklet called “Bonolon and Food” at its chain of Denny’s restaurants.
 The booklet contains important information about food manners and knowledge and teaches children about the correct eating habits using games and quizzes.

 Free dietary education booklet “Bonolon and Food”